Back Row left to right: Paddy Sheridan, Joe Kilgallon, John McGrath, Mattie McNicholas, Paddy O’Neill, Christy Durcan and Mick Conwell

 Front Row: Brendan Keane, Vincent Hession, John Flannery, Johnny Maye, Mickey Walsh, Eugene McNicholas, Martin Coleman (Missing Mylie Molloy)

 The following officers were elected; Chairman: Padraic Hyland, Secretary; Christy Durcan, Treasurer: Mick Kelly, Delegates to The South Mayo Board: Paddy Curran & Charlie Cunnane.
-At the first meeting it was decided to register the club with the County board. – The registration fee was 12/6 In order to raise the registration fee funds, it was agreed to hold a raffle.
+At the first meeting it was decided to register the club with the County board.
+The registration fee was 12/6.
+In order to raise the registration fee funds, it was agreed to hold a raffle.
 First prize was £1 10s.
-Second prize £1.00 Also 10/- to deller of winning ticket.
+Second prize £1.00 Also 10s to the seller of winning ticket.

-Ticket price was 6d.
-EACH.
-Paddy Curran & Charlie Cunnane attended the next meeting of the South Mayo Board, cycling to Clairemorris at which the club was registered.
+Ticket price was 6d each.
+Paddy Curran & Charlie Cunnane attended the next meeting of the South Mayo Board, cycling to Claremorris at which the club was registered.

 The purchasing of the land & Right of way access from the Kilmaine/Ballinrobe road was now inevitable and quickly became a reality.
 The total cost of the right of way & land was £10,300.
 Development leveling, & materializing of the ground was soon under way.
 The majority of materials were paid for, from the Mayor fund collection kitty.
 In order to augment more capital for the evolution & prosperity of the pitch- developments, the community council organised a 300 club members draw.
 This enterprise hoisted £8,495.